Hanford MacNider: World War II

 During World War II, he was wounded while commanding the Buna Task Force in New Guinea.
 After recovery, he was given the command of the 158th Regimental Combat Team (the Bushmasters) at the Bicol Peninsula.
 His command of the 158th RCT in the Philippines was excellent and it was there that some of the toughest fighting of the war occurred.

-A regimental legend contends that at one point men of the 3rd battalion became drunk from a cache of Japanese sake, at which point MacNider, finding the men in poor conditions, downed a whole bottle in a single moment and decried the troops for being poor soldiers.
-MacNider earned the respect and love of the men of the 158th by his courage and great battlefield leadership, this has led to an almost mythical reputation in the regiment even today.
+A regimental story states that men of the 3rd battalion became intoxicated from a cache of Japanese sake.
+Upon finding them, MacNider drank a bottle of sake and criticized the troops.
+MacNider was recognized by the men of the 158th for his leadership during combat, contributing to his long-standing reputation within the regiment.

 MacNider was eventually promoted to brigadier general in the United States Army, and then major general until his retirement in 1951.
 After retirement, he was promoted to lieutenant general by an act of Congress on 7 August 1956.
 He is one of only four individuals to be promoted to lieutenant general after retirement from the army.